MariusTilvanDev/MariusTilvanDev/README.md

-👋 I am a senior .NET & Angular Full-Stack consultant / Angular Contributor / contractor / freelancer with 8+ years of experience, only interested in remote work.
+👋 I am a senior .NET & Angular Full-Stack consultant / Angular Contributor / Contractor / Freelancer with 8+ years of experience, only interested in remote work.

 About my skills: <br />
 ✅ Frontend:  <br />